stevegbrooks/commodify/docs/README.md

 ### Features that will be implemented

 We will have at least one page that allows the user to perform queries on historical and current commodity supply and demand statistics, as well as climate and weather data pertinent to those commodities.
-The user will also be able to enter their own estimates for some varibles to see the implications for future stock levels.
+The user will also be able to enter their own estimates for some variables to see the implications for future stock levels.
 There will also be a 'dashboard' page showing the most recent observations for various important commodity supply and demand and weather variables.

 Initially we plan to include agricultural commodities, using various data from the US Department of Agriculture, and petroleum, using data from the US Department of Energy's Energy Information Agency.
 We Will include data for The United States as a whole and for individual states and regions of the United States.